Alaa319/Watermelon/README.md

 # Watermelon
-This was just made for fun.
+I wrote this code for fun.
 Watermelon is my favorite fruit and always reminds me of summer!